Kampa Island: Museum Kampa

 Jan V. Mládek.
 The museum, which opened in 2003, is housed in Sova's Mills on the eastern bank of the island.
 Magdalena Jetelova's huge chair sculpture, situated outside the museum above the river, is a prominent landmark visible from across the Vltava.

+In popular culture

+Several scenes from the opening sequence of the 1996 Mission Impossible movie were filmed on Kampa Island.